coolh02/TF2-configs/README.md

 Tap shift = Clear disguise

-Hold shift + 1-3 then 1-3 = Disguise as enemy
+(Hold shift) 1-3 then 1-3 = Disguise as enemy

-Hold shift + 4 then 1-3 then 1-3 = Disguise as friendly
+(Hold shift) 4 then 1-3 then 1-3 = Disguise as friendly